diev/diev.github.io/_docs/en/resume.md

 * 20+ years in IT administration, software development and information security.
-* Broad experience in developing of bank business processes.
-* Strong skills in automatization of data flow procedures and transformations.
+* Broad experience in developing of bank processes, skills in automatization of data flow procedures and transformations.
 * A number of programing languages and developer environments.

 ## Experience

 ### Chief Information Security Officer (CISO) at [AO «City Invest Bank»](http://www.cibank.ru/en/)
-June 2008 - Present (more 8 years 8 months)
+June 2008 - Present (more 9 years)

+*Provision of information security (IB) of the bank in accordance with the requirements of regulators and counterparties: Bank of Russia (STO BR, 382-P, 552-P, FinCERT), FSB, FSTEC (Personal Data), SMEV, Treasury, Moscow Stock Exchange, NBKI, VISA (PCI DSS), SWIFT, FATCA IDES.
-*Analysis of business processes and IT/Telecom infrastructure of the bank.
+Analysis of business processes, IT and telecom infrastructure of the bank in order to protect them against various security threats, organization of information resources, virtualization and backup.
-Design, maintenance and control of execution of information security policies.
-Development and implementation of network traffic accounting and filtering system.
-Deployment and maintenance of performance and fault management system for heterogeneous networks and servers infrastructure.
-Maintenance of key infrastructure.
-Development of recommendations for personnel to meet regulators' requirements.
-Research, adaptation and implementation of new technologies corresponding to bank strategic profile.
-Application development:*
+Implementation of metering and filtering systems for network traffic.
+Development of recommendations for staff and training.
+Development of software for internal use.*

+* *A full cycle of works with cryptographic protection and maintenance of key infrastructure:
+Verba-OW, Signature, Validate, CryptoPRO, PKI, GPG, PGP, SSH, eToken, ruToken.*

+* *Administration, access and security:
+ARM CBR, PTK PSD, Microsoft AD, SQL, SharePoint, IIS, CentOS, KVM, Samba, Kerio Control, ZyWALL, VPN, RDP, VNC, IPTables, ESET ERA, KAV, iRedAdmin, Zabbix, Asterisk (VoIP), OpenFire (Spark), FIMI, FineReaderBANK.*

 * *A parser of XML data files of the Cental Bank of Russia to recomposite them according to a set of rules: C#.*

-* *So-development of a set of lightweight HTA utilities to browse data with the PTK-PSD system of the Central Bank of Russia, to monitor the flow of parcels, to exchange data with the SVK system of the Cental Bank of Russia, etc.: HTA.*
+* *So-development of a set of lightweight HTA utilities to browse data with the PTK-PSD system of the Central Bank of Russia, to monitor the flow of parcels, to exchange data with the SVK system of the Cental Bank of Russia, etc.:
+JS HTA, PowerShell.*

-* *Development of the GUI frontend for Internet/Intranet Information System on banking cards: ASP.NET, C#, SQL.*
+* *Development of the GUI frontend for Internet/Intranet Information System on banking cards: ASP.NET MVC, C#, MS SQL.*

 * *Design, maintenance and renovation of corporate websites:
-Amiro.CMS, HTML5, PHP, CSS3, Javascript, jQuery.*
+Amiro.CMS, MySQL, HTML, PHP, CSS, JavaScript, jQuery.*

 * *Development of various software modules to automate bank data flows:
-C#, VBA, Delphi, XML, DBF, CSV, scripting, etc.*
+C#, PowerShell, Excel VBA, JS HTA, CMD, Delphi, C++, YAML, JSON, XML, XSLT, DBF, CSV, Python, Bash scripting, etc. - now mostly Visual Studio 2017, VS Code, PowerShell ISE, FAR.*

+* *DevOps on CI and version control systems:
+Git, Mercurial, Github, Bitbucket, AppVeyor.*

 ### Chief Information Officer (CIO) at [ZAO «City Invest Bank»](http://www.cibank.ru/en/)
 November 1998 - May 2008 (9 years 7 months)

-*IT/Telecom projects management including budgeting, scheduling, work planning, hardware/software purchase and work optimization.
+*Management of IT and telecom projects, including budgeting and planning, the acquisition of hardware / software and optimization of use.
-Design and implementation of networks.
-Windows, Unix, Netware server administration.
-Deployment and maintenance of corporate backup and configuration management systems.
-Bank database and application development.
+Development and implementation of networks.
+Administration of Windows, Unix, Netware.
+Deploy and maintain corporate backup and configuration management systems.
-Datacenter duty shift management.
-New engineers recruitment.*
+Banking databases (ABS) and application development.
+Preparation and control of the implementation of regulatory procedures.
+Performing the functions of the SWIFT officer.
+Selection of new employees and training.*

 * *Migration to BSS BS-Client: analysis of actual market proposals.
 Carrying out negotiations with solution suppliers.